msclock/cmake-registry/README.md

 # A cmake registry

 This is a cmake modules registry based on vcpkg and accepts cmake module registration.
+Once a cmake module repository is registered, it will automatically detect and make a pr to update by renovate.

 ## Usage